GenuinePrep/GenuinePrep.github.io/_posts/2018-05-16-questions.md

 ---
 layout: post
-title: "Types of Questions on the SAT"
+title:  "Types of Questions on the SAT Reading"
 date:   2018-05-16
-excerpt: ""
+excerpt: "Tips for each!"
 tag:
-- sat
+- SAT
-- reading
+- Reading
 comments: true
 ---